 I have VERY curly and frizzy hair and of course always dreamed of straight hair.
 I gave up on that dream since I couldn't afford a great flat iron like the "CHI" that every girl told me about when I asked them about their hair, untill I came across the cortex at TJ Maxx for about $40.
 With my purchase of the cortex @ TJ Maxx I also purchased a huge bottle of Biosilk silk therapy.
 It is all I need to achieve stick straight hair.
 I've had complements from everyone ranging from die hard hair straightening friends to salon professionals.
 I bought the Iron that was full sized and a companioned mini with a (really great) hair clip.
 I thought the packaging was pretty average but then again I've never purchased an expensive flat iron...but really who cares about the packaging when the product is so great?!
 As I mentioned I have very curly and frizzy hair plus I live in Miami and my hair will hold up beautifully for as long as I'll have it (untill my next wash).
 Of course I do touch-up's in the morning.
 Just a few tips based on my routine: wash and condition hair, then I use a Paul Mitchell deep conditioner per instructions, next I apply a heat protector and do a quick blow dry so the iron doesn't burn my wet hair, finally after ironing my hair I apply BioSilk and I am good to go!
 Hope this helps! =)

-This iron does snag my hair a little but I only have to run it through my hair once which is a miracle because my hair is so friggin thick.
+I found this iron along with a mini iron in a set at TJ Maxx for about $40 and they are about that much on Amazon.
+I wasn't expecting much since I have never heard of the name Cortex before but I figured I'd try it out anyway.
+Turns out that it's the best flat iron I've used so far which have been just your run of the mill flat irons from Sallys and a few dud drugstore models.This iron does snag my hair a little but I only have to run it through my hair once which is a miracle because my hair is so friggin thick.
 The outside of the iron does get a little hot but it's nothing unbearable.
 The cord is nice and long, which is a plus.
 My model has adjustable heat up to 410 degrees and it heats up fast too.
 I really like it and plan on using it until it malfunctions.

 I bought this straightener at Winners for $40, I bought it in Black.
 I liked the packaging and the sleek design of the straightener, and hoped it would be good for me.
 However after using this straightener a few times, I noticed a lot of breakage near my hairline (where I used the straightener) that was not there before.
 I tried using it a couple more times and noticed even more breakage throughout my hair.
 I have very long, strong hair and have never had that problem before.
 I even tried putting the heat settings lower thinking that this may have been the problem, but still this did not help.
 I very promptly returned this item and applied a deep conditioning mask to my hair and went back to my Le Angelique straightener I was using before, and my hair breakage immediately stopped.
 So I can only think it was definitely the straightener causing this breakage as nothing else in my hair routine changed, and as i said before my hair is very healthy.
 This is just my experience, and many girls I know have Cortex straighteners and absolutely love them, however this was just not for me and I would not purchase it again.